Officials: NC university mishandled sexual assault claims

 RALEIGH, N.C. — Federal civil rights authorities have found the University of North Carolina’s flagship school violated Title IX anti-discrimination law because of the way it handled sexual assault and harassment complaints.

-The decision by the Office of Civil Rights within the U.S. Department of Education came after a five-year investigation into complaints at UNC-Chapel Hill.
+The decision by the Office for Civil Rights within the U.S. Department of Education came after a five-year investigation into complaints at UNC-Chapel Hill.

 The office sent a letter Monday night to four former students and a former administrator who filed a complaint in 2013.
 The letter says the office determined the school did not adopt and publish proper grievance procedures for the resolution of sexual discrimination complaints as required by Title IX.

-Note: This story has been edited to correct the title to Office for Civil Rights instead of Office of Civil Rights.